 All these forces, though certainly not 100% predictable, give rise to recurring price phenomena - to greater or lesser degree and in a more or less timely manner - and reveal a tendency for prices to move in the same direction at a similar time every year.

 Spread trades can take advantage of these types of cycles.
 Consider this: Market-driven U.S. interest rates historically exhibit a strong tendency to reach a seasonal high around April/May - presumably when monetary liquidity is tightest after the massive transfer of financial assets from out of the private sector and into the public sector - in the form of income tax payments due April 15.
-At the same time, the long June 10-year Treasury note / Short June 30-year Treasury Bond spread has closed in favour of the 10-year note between February 8 and April 17 in 17 of the last 19 years!
+At the same time, the long June 10-year Treasury note / Short June 30-year Treasury Bond spread has closed in favor of the 10-year note between February 8 and April 17 in 17 of the last 19 years!

 And how that spread found itself into this article leads me to the heart of the article: where can you find out more information about futures spread trading?

 They may be harder to find, but there are some very good sources of research on futures spreads available for your investigation.
-My personal favourite is Moore Research Center, Inc. (www.mrci.com).
+My personal favorite is Moore Research Center, Inc. (www.mrci.com).
 They're responsible for the description and record keeping of the interest rate spread I just cited.

 Although spread futures trading represents an important slice of the overall trading volume in the futures markets - and is used as a futures trading strategy by some very sophisticated participants, I see it as an approach worthy of investigation by futures traders more broadly, including most of our readers.
 Even if spread trading futures can take on the directional characteristic of straight futures trading, it is certainly an overall different approach and that can be the trading futures strategy diversification you're looking for.